 - run: | docker run -d --name my-app my-app docker run --network container:my-app appropriate/curl --retry 10 --retry-connrefused http://localhost:8080

-It’s not possible to mount a folder from the build container into an isolated Docker container (and vice versa).
+It’s not possible to mount a folder from your job space into a container in Remote Docker (and vice versa).
+But you can use

 If you have any questions, head over to our community forum for support from us and other users.